CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Behaviors We Resolve in Private Dog Training Sessions

-Private training sessions address the specific behaviors that are actually disrupting your life — not a standardized curriculum of things your dog might eventually need.
-Here are the most common issues we address in private sessions across NYC.
+We don't work off a checklist.
+Private training sessions target the specific behaviors that are actually making your life harder — the stuff that has you apologizing to neighbors and crossing the street to avoid other dogs.
+Here are the most common issues we tackle in private dog training sessions across NYC.

 🦴